Skip to content

 For demonstration purposes, the <app-name> value example-app and the <env> value production are used in the VIP-CLI command examples below.
 Read more about how to target environments in VIP-CLI commands.

-Import a SQL database to a VIP Platform environment with the vip import sql VIP-CLI command.
+A local SQL database file can be imported to a VIP Platform environment with the vip import sql VIP-CLI command.

 In this example command, a SQL database file named file.sql is imported to the production environment of the “example-app” application: